mka2136/academic-site/content/project/microbiome/index.md

 slides: ""
 ---

-My primary postdoctoral research goals include exploration of the dynamics between colonizing and infectious MDRO and commensal bacteria within the overall microbiome structure.
-Currently, my main focus is the study of the oral and gut microbiomes and mycobiomes in immunocompromised hosts, primarily liver transplant recipients and people living with HIV.
-Through 16S rRNA, ITS, and metagenomic sequencing, we have linked clinically relevant patient outcomes with changes in the gut or oral micro- and myco-bial structure and diversity.
-We have also identified specific microbiome characteristics which enable colonization and infection by, or clearance of, MDRO, a significant cause of morbidity and mortality in hospitalized patients.
+My postdoctoral research explored the dynamics between colonizing and infectious MDRO and commensal bacteria within the gut and oral microbiome.
+One main focus has been the study of the oral and gut microbiomes and mycobiomes in immunocompromised hosts, primarily liver transplant recipients and people living with HIV.
+Through 16S rRNA, ITS, and metagenomic sequencing, we linked clinically relevant patient outcomes with changes in the gut or oral micro- and myco-bial structure and diversity.
+We also identified specific microbiome characteristics which enable colonization and infection by or clearance of MDRO, a significant cause of morbidity and mortality in hospitalized patients.